Particular/docs.particular.net/persistence/sql/install.md

 When performing a custom script execution the table prefix is required.
 See also [Installer Workflow](installer-workflow.md).

-Note that `scriptDirectory` can be either the root directory for all scripts, or the specific locations for a given storage type i.e. Saga, Outbox, Subscription and Timeout scripts.
+Note that `scriptDirectory` can be either the root directory for all scripts or the specific locations for a given storage type i.e. Saga, Outbox, Subscription and Timeout scripts.

 ### SQL Server